Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Nucleus size/hardness drives the Epithelial-to-Mesenchymal transition

-Changing the cell nucleus size, i.e. the packing fraction of the system, brings a rich phase diagram where the cell population can arrange in Gas-like or Phase-separates without attractive forces at low packing fraction (a behavior typical of mesenchymal cells), as one can see from Figure~\ref{fig:4}b1 and c1 where we reported the diagrams obtained for a persistence time of $50$ and target perimeters of $p_0 = 3.2$ and 3.9, respectively.
-By increasing the strength of Voronoi, the system becomes confluent.
-However, the structural property of the monolayer changes dramatically with both the packing fraction and target perimeter displaying both disordered to ordered solid transitions and confluent fluid to disordered solid ones.
+By increasing $\epsilon$, the system becomes structurally uniform, and the density inhomogeneities typical of active fluids are suppressed.
+However, the structural property of the monolayer changes dramatically with both $\varphi$ and $s_0$ displaying both disordered to ordered solid transitions and uniform fluid to disordered solid ones.
 The latter are phases typically associated with epithelial cells.
-Indeed, by inspecting the typical configurations observed in the different region of the phase diagrams, we can distinguish both the aggregated clusters of cells in the MIPS region (see Figure~\ref{fig:4}b2-(i) and c2-(ii)) and the hexagonal disposition of the cells that indicate the presence of a crystal-like behavior of the 2D cell layer ( Figure~\ref{fig:4}b2-(iii) and c2-(i)).
-The observed behaviors are further confirmed by looking at the static structure factors (see Figure~\ref{fig:4}b3-c3).
-Finally, analyzing the region of the diagram characterized by low values of both $\epsilon$ and $\sigma_0$, we found a transition between a gas-like to a liquid-like phase upon increasing the relative ratio between cell-cell adhesion strength and nuclear size as shown in both the configurations of Figure~\ref{fig:4}b2-(ii) and c2-(iii), and quantified by the shape of the respective structure factors.
+Indeed, by inspecting the typical configurations observed in the different regions of the phase diagram, we can distinguish both the aggregated clusters of cells in the MIPS region (see Fig.~\ref{fig:4}${}_2$-(i) and c${}_2$-(ii)) and the hexagonal disposition of the cells that indicate the presence of a crystal-like behavior of the 2D cell layer ( Fig.~\ref{fig:4}b${}_2$-(iii) and c${}_2$-(i)).
+The observed behaviors are further confirmed by looking at $S(q)$ (see Fig.~\ref{fig:4}b${}_3$-c${}_3$).
+Finally, analyzing the region of the diagram characterized by low values of both $\epsilon$ and $\sigma_0$, we found a transition between a gas-like to a liquid-like phase upon increasing the relative ratio between cell-cell adhesion strength and nuclear size as shown in both the configurations of Fig.~\ref{fig:4}b${}_2$-(ii) and ${}_2$-(iii), and quantified by the shape of the respective structure factors.
+When cell motility is reduced, transitions occur at lower values of $\epsilon$ (see Figure~\ref{fig:4}d).
+Notably, by varying the nucleus hardness and the nuclear size, we observed transitions from crystalline to disordered solid and fluid phases (Figure 4e-f), suggesting proving that the mechanical property of the nucleus can reshape the collective properties of the tissue.